Budibase/website/content/blog/data/cap-vs-acid.md

 The most common example of a CP system is MongoDB - which is a popular, ACID-compliant NoSQL database.

+You might also like our guide to [relational vs non-relational databases](https://budibase.com/blog/app-building/relational-vs-non-relational-databases/).

 ## AP systems

 Finally, we have systems that focus on *availability* and *partition tolerance* over *consistency*.